How do I make my apartment minimalist without it looking empty?

 Minimalism is all about having clear, clean spaces.
 Tchotchkes and trinkets on end tables, dressers, and counters detract from this appearance, no matter how carefully curated your collection might be.
 And drawers and closets that are overflowing make it harder to maintain your minimalist home.

 Remember, you don’t only have to keep useful things.
-There are ways to incorporate your salt-and-pepper shaker collection or your favorite pieces of artwork into a minimalist decor.
+There are ways to incorporate your salt-and-pepper shaker collection or your favorite pieces of artwork into minimalist decor.

 But choose carefully.
 Curate your items rather than just keep them for their own sake.
 Get rid of anything you’re keeping out of obligation rather than affection.